 Posted on May 1, 2020

-Arbolada Rd. dead ends, is high on a hill with an incredible panoramic view of the area.
+Arbolada Rd. is a dead end street.
+It’s high on a hill with an incredible panoramic view of the area.
 It’s close to their Evans St. home and near famous Griffith Park.

 Antonio LaBianca, father of Leno LaBianca, bought the Waverly house in 1940.
 So the 2 Italian families,(Joseph’s wife Virginia was not Italian but Mormon with English ancestry) were neighbors at one point, even if they never met.

-Ned and Virginia LaRocca may have purchased the Arbolada double house to accommodate the extended family members who occasionally stayed or lived here, per directories and voter registrations. (collection of author)
+Ned and Virginia LaRocca may have purchased the Arbolada double house to accommodate the extended family members who occasionally stayed or lived with them here, per directories, voter registrations and marriage notices.

 All these names (except for the girls) were linked to the Evans address from 1938 through around 1947, per records.